DevSinghSachan/Attention_is_All_You_Need/README.md

 ## Experiments
 All the experiments were performed on a modern Titan-Xp GPU with 12GB RAM.
-BLEU Scores are computed using Greedy Decoding.
+BLEU Scores are computed using Beam Search.

 ### Ja->En translation
 [Dataset URL](https://github.com/neulab/xnmt/tree/master/examples/data)